Eric Nam's global pop defies expectations. On his latest album, House On A Hill, he relishes in it

 But making it in the US was always part of his goal.
 It's not an uncommon journey for Korean Americans who see few opportunities to break into the entertainment business stateside but after finding success in South Korea, he returned home years later to establish his name in the country where he was raised.

+But life is a journey for everyone, he theorises, and that's why he's been welcomed by his loyal fans.
+Now he sees his multicultural identity as “a superpower”, and “not a hindrance”.

-His latest full-length release, House On A Hill,” what can be viewed as Nam's third English language album (that, too, is a challenge to define – “LPs, EPs, mini-albums, whatever we call them, do they have much of a significance the way they used to?” he ponders aloud), centres on what he has labeled “an existential crisis.”
+His latest full-length release, House On A Hill, what can be viewed as Nam's third English language album (that, too, is a challenge to define – “LPs, EPs, mini-albums, whatever we call them, do they have much of a significance the way they used to?” he ponders aloud), centres on what he has labelled “an existential crisis”.

 “Why do we want a house?” he asks.
 “Is it a sense of identity, or self or status or wealth?”
 Those materialistic questions evolved into, “What makes us happy?”
 Did he really want the house on the hill, or was he pursuing an empty emblem to feel accomplished or whole?